Skip to main content

 Ships today, mega ships as they are known, are as big as some aircraft carriers, but how big are they and how do we measure them?

-Cruise ships are evaluated based on their gross registered tonnage, which despite its name is a volume calculation, basically how much inside space on a ship.
+Cruise ships are evaluated based on their gross registered tonnage, which is a volume calculation based on how much inside space there is on a ship.

 Here's a look at the 25 biggest cruise ships currently sailing throughout the world.